 This is a good idea for first-time visitors (or those in a hurry) — a private tour of Paris by car followed by a skip-the-line tour of the Louvre.

 We like this idea because there's nothing for you to figure out or worry about.
-Our Paris Concierge has it all arranged for you.
+Our Paris Concierge has it all arranged for you, so you know it's going to be good.
 A private, bilingual driver picks you up at your accommodations for a tour of the City of Lights.
 Full day or half day, you choose.

 After that your driver drops you off at the Louvre where you meet your licensed guide.
 He takes you past the line-ups through the special guide's entrance and right to the highlights of the museum.